davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 ---
-title: "The Single Responsibility Principle"
+title: "The Single Responsibility Principle, Part 1"
 excerpt: "How I fail to understand it and you can too."
 ---

+_NOTE: this is the first of a two part series on the Single Responsibility Principle._

 The [Single Responsibility
 Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle),